All About Diastasis Recti Abdominus (tummy muscle separation)

 Normally, the separation will lessen on its own within the first 6-8 weeks post-partum, but it is common for it to continue beyond this time.

-The aim is to close and heal the connective tissue, to avoid the abdominal bulging with increased abdominal tension and to restore normal movement.
+The aim is to close the connective tissue, to avoid the abdominal bulging with increased tension and to restore normal movement.

-It is important to keep in mind that everyone will heal at a different rate depending on the level of severity.
+It is important to keep in mind that everyone will heal at a different rate.

 Exercise is often the first treatment option to repair DRA and at Wisdom Physiotherapy, we incorporate Clinical Pilates into our Clinical Movement Therapy classes.